A charity can apply to have certain information withheld from the public Charity Register.

 - Australian Business Number (ABN)

 - Address For Service

 Applying to have these details withheld from the Charity Register does not automatically include instances where they appear in an Annual Information Statement.
 A charity may want to apply to have the details withheld from its Annual Information Statements as well.

 Note: Only the name and position of each Responsible Person is published on the Charity Register (for example: John Smith, Director).
 Because we do not publish the contact details or dates of birth of Responsible People on the Charity Register, do not apply to have them withheld.

 - Annual Information Statement (or specific pieces of information within an Annual Information Statement)

 - Financial report

-- Other financial document (such as a review or audit report)
+- Other financial documents (such as a review or audit report)